-HRH’s most recent Canadian Homecoming, to Ontario, took place in October, 2013, and centered on three of her military appointments.
+One of HRH’s most recent Canadian homecomings was to Ontario in 2013, and centered on three of her military appointments.
 In Barrie, the Princess dedicated the site of a Military Heritage Park as she made her first visit to the Grey and Simcoe Foresters.
 Continuing to CFB Borden, Anne presented the recently-renamed Royal Canadian Medical Services with her Banner, a new Colour to honour the vital role the unit has played since Canadians deployed to Afghanistan in 2002.
 Later, the Lieutenant Governor of Ontario held a Reception in the Princess’ honour so that she could meet members of the Duke of Edinburgh’s Commonwealth Leaders Conference and of the Royal Victorian Order Association.
 The tour concluded in Kingston, where the Princess Royal received a public municipal welcome, visited CFB Kingston, and honoured the 110th Anniversary of the CF Communications & Electronics Branch with her Banner.

 A good many of the Duke’s 25 homecomings to Canada have hinged on his role as a trustee of Lakefield College (and patron of the College’s Friends), and from his interest in education generally, although they have also included engagements on behalf of organizations as diverse as the Empire Club of Toronto, the Monarchist League of Canada and the BC Children’s Hospital.
 The Duke is Colonel-in-Chief of three Canadian regiments: The Queen’s York Rangers 1st American Regiment (Toronto), The Royal Highland Fusiliers (Cambridge, ON) and the Princess Louise Fusiliers (Halifax); he formerly served the now-disbanded Canadian Airborne Regiment in the same capacity.
 He is also patron of the Canadian Canoe Museum, the Canadian International Air Show, of the Royal United Services Institute of Alberta and of the Royal Victoria Yacht Club.